 The process takes a few years, but you’ll have all the satisfaction of seeing your creation take shape, at a fraction of the price of buying one ready made.

-For quick results, train a climber such as ivy around a topiary frame.
+For quick results, train a climber such as English ivy around a topiary frame.
 You could even make your own frame from wire netting.

 Here’s how to make a topiary chicken using ivy.